nic-dgl103/CSS-Box-Model/README.md

 ### Card 2:
 Add the following styles to the article element with the class name card-two:
-   * Give the card a background colour of `hsl(234, 12%, 34%)`.
    * Give the card the same margin and padding as card one.
    * Change the width of card so that it matches the visual width of card one.
    * Round the corners of the card by a 30px radius.
    * Make the card's h2 and p elements white;
-   * Play with background properties:
+   * Add a gradient and image using the background-image property:
-      * Using the background CSS property, add a gradient to the card's background.
+      * Add a gradient to the card's background.
 Go to https://cssgradient.io/ to create a gradient that you like.
-      * Give the card a background image that uses the elephant image available in the images folder (the background image will hide the gradient).
-      * Try out different background-size values until you find one that you like: https://developer.mozilla.org/en-US/docs/Web/CSS/background-size.
-      * Combine your gradient with the image by copying and pasting the gradient in front of the image url - don't forget the comma in between the two. <br/>
+      * Combine your gradient with a background image: Use the elephant image available in the images folder add it to the background-image property after the gradient - don't forget the comma in between the two. <br/>
       Ex: `background-image: linear-gradient(356deg, rgba(34,193,195,1) 0%, rgba(253,187,45,0.022846638655462215) 100%), url('images/elephants.jpeg');`
-   * Just for fun, see what happens when you apply `filter: grayscale(100%);` to the card so that the whole card becomes grayscale.
+      * Try out different background-size values until you find one that fits the provided example: https://developer.mozilla.org/en-US/docs/Web/CSS/background-size.
- When you are finished, but before the grayscale filter, the card should look like this: <br />
+ When you are finished, the card should look like this: <br />
  ![Image of card two](images/card-two.png)

 ### Card 3:
-Recreate the card below.
-Try to use similar fonts (Google Fonts), colours, image, alignment and spacing.
-You can source an image from a website such as https://www.unsplash.com or https://www.pexels.com (any image of a landscape will work).
+Add the styles to the article element with the class name card-three.
+The background image is provided in the images folder.
+The Google fonts are Poppins and Roboto Condensed.
 Be as exact as you can with your styling, pixel-perfect if possible.<br />
 ![Image of card three](images/card-three.png)

 ### Card 4:
-Recreate the card below.
-Try to use similar fonts (Google Fonts), colours, alignment and spacing.
-Use the file called yellow-background.png in the images folder.
+Add the styles to the article element with the class name card-four.
+The visual width should be the same as card three.
+The background image is provided in the images folder.
+The Google fonts are Poppins and Roboto Condensed.
 Be as exact as you can with your styling, pixel-perfect if possible.
 Note that the small text above the headline is not a button.<br />
 ![Image of card four](images/card-four.png)

 ### Format, organize and add comments